Rudy Giuliani floated ‘dangerous’ and incendiary false claims of election conspiracy — and Fox News broadcast it live

 The only liberal pundit on the panel, Marie Harf, begged to differ: “There’s something very different between saying we need to make sure mail-in ballot is secure, and what the president is doing, which is saying he won, it was a rigged election.
 It was not,” she said.
 “This was a free and fair election, and for all of us who are stoking some of these fears that somehow Donald Trump had this taken from him unfairly, it’s really harmful to democracy.”

-Fox News legal commentator Jonathan Turley chimed in a few hours later mocking Giuliani’s “global, communist conspiracy theory that even featured the dead Hugo Chavez,” adding, “the only thing missing was a sinister figure petting a white cat.”
+Fox News legal commentator Jonathan Turley chimed in a few hours later mocking Giuliani’s “global, communist conspiracy theory that even featured the dead Hugo Chávez,” adding, “The only thing missing was a sinister figure petting a white cat.”

 Fox competitor One America News carried the briefing in its entirety, and re-aired it later in the day.